What Is A Meditation Method?

 A meditation method is a device, like the raft, that serves the purpose of unveiling your innate meditative awareness; in the process, you shed harmful behaviors and patterns that impede your intelligence, happiness, and growth.
 In Zen, it is said that a meditation method is like a thorn one uses to remove another thorn lodged in the skin; when the job is done, both thorns are discarded.

-Methods can appear counterintuitive and often involve recognizing and challenging your existing beliefs and preconceived notions, which can be difficult at first – but that is the whole point, so that you can peel back the layers of conditioning and unlearn the habits, beliefs, and automatic patterns, which are dragging you down.
+Methods can appear counterintuitive and often involve recognizing and challenging your existing beliefs and preconceived notions, which can be difficult at first – but that is the whole point, so that you can peel back the layers of conditioning and unlearn the habits, beliefs, and automatic patterns which are destructive.
 To overcome this difficulty, the methods should be tried experimentally, just as a scientist would tentatively accept a hypothesis and then perform the experiment to see what happens.

 In terms of the metaphor of the raft, try the method just as you would tentatively trust and try the raft to see if it can help you cross the river.
 In some cases you may even need to tweak the raft to get it to work for you.
 But once you have crossed over, the raft should not be carried with you.
 In other words, methods are not objectively true, but in a subjective sense, they can reveal truths to you that are profoundly meaningful, beautiful, eye-opening, and even life-changing.
-The effects of real meditation seem not merely intellectual or emotional, but existential.
+The effects of meditation, when done properly and consistently, are not only intellectual and emotional, but existential.

-Some methods are similar to each other, just operating on different objects, while others are even contradictory.
-But the differences are only in the paths.
-All methods lead to the same underlying layer of meditative awareness.
+Different methods are different only in their paths.
+All methods lead to the same underlying meditative awareness.
+As you go deeper, the methods start to merge together, but on the surface they appear very different, even contradictory.
 It is rather like using a map to find your way home.
 The particular route you take depends on where you are starting from; no single route is absolutely right or wrong.
 As such, there is no fixed number of meditation methods.
 Although the destination is the same, the starting points are many, and constantly changing.

-This collection of methods is just a small sample.
-Once you get the knack of it, you can even create your own methods that may make sense and work only for you, often only at a certain point in time.
-Indeed, these methods are meant to give you a solid foundation so that you can navigate your own unique individual journey of meditation.
+This collection of methods is just a small sample, and intentionally concise, meant not only as a reference guide but also to show the variety and kinds of methods possible.
+Indeed, these methods are meant to give you a solid foundation so that you can navigate and create your own unique individual journey of meditation.